tearust/tea-docs/What_is_TEA?/Token_economy.md

 Although these are way beyond what a code-monkey is supposed to deal with,, as a crypto entrepreneur, these are issues I have to deal with.

-# [//TEA] - the Stable Utility Token for Decentralized Trusted Computing
+# T - the Stable Utility Token for Decentralized Trusted Computing
 Miners need incentives to run nodes. $T is their reward.

 ![$T](https://miro.medium.com/max/563/0*Wd-1de7pQVidERlC.png)